cesar-ilharco/acl-2020/_pages/program/accept.md

 *Giulio Zhou and Gerasimos Lampouras*

 **How Good is Your Tokenizer?
 On the Monolingual Performance of Multilingual Language Models**<br/>
-*Phillip Rust, Jonas Pfeiffer, Ivan Vuli, Sebastian Ruder and Iryna Gurevych*
+*Phillip Rust, Jonas Pfeiffer, Ivan Vuli&#263;, Sebastian Ruder and Iryna Gurevych*

 **TicketTalk: Toward human-level performance with end-to-end, transaction-based dialog systems**<br/>
 *Bill Byrne, Karthik Krishnamoorthi, Saravanan Ganesh and Mihir Kale*